-Welcome to my 4 of 5 part series of writing a book.
-So many people have asked, so I thought it was time to share.
+So many people have asked abour writing a book, so I thought it was time to share.
 This was when I self-published my Life Lessons of an Ironman Triathlete and my Rulon Rules: Strength Training & the Triathlete.

 Kudos to you for finishing your book!
-It’s a considerable effort that is to be commended for sure but do not celebrate too much.
+It’s a considerable effort to be commended but not celebrate too much.
 There’s still work to do.

 Here’s the thing about publishing: sales don’t just happen.
 You have to market your masterpiece, and that starts with a launch.